| < check_rxdebug Documentation | Russ Allbery > Software > AFS Monitoring |

 This script does not use the Nagios util library or any of the defaults that it provides, which makes it somewhat deficient as a Nagios plugin.
 This is intentional, though, since this script can be used with other monitoring systems as well.
 It's not clear what a good solution to this would be.

-The current version of this and other AFS monitoring plugins for Nagios are available from the AFS monitoring tools page at <http://www.eyrie.org/~eagle/software/afs-monitor/>.
+This script is part of the afs-monitor package, which includes various AFS monitoring plugins for Nagios.
+It is available from the AFS monitoring tools page at <http://www.eyrie.org/~eagle/software/afs-monitor/>.

 Russ Allbery <rra@stanford.edu>